Selenium has basically become synonymous with Brazil nuts, but it's not the only way to get the vital mineral.

 You know what goes great with peanut butter?
 Oatmeal.
 And oatmeal is a great way to start the day, thanks to its filling fiber — beta-glucan, specifically, which has been tied to a reduced risk of heart disease, according to the FDA.

-One cup of cooked oatmeal also contains 23 percent of the DV for selenium as well as iron and protein.
+One cup of cooked oatmeal also contains 12.6 micrograms or 23 percent of the DV for selenium as well as iron and protein.

-Another healthy grain is brown rice, which provides protein, fiber and 21 percent of the DV for selenium per 1-cup serving.
+Another healthy grain is brown rice, which provides protein, fiber and 11.7 micrograms or 21 percent of the DV for selenium per 1-cup serving.

 Generally, brown rice is considered better for you than white rice because it is a whole grain, which means it contains more nutrients.
 So while brown rice has gained notoriety for being high in arsenic — it contains 80 percent more arsenic than its white counterpart, according to the National Celiac Association — your best bet is to mix and match, per research from Dartmouth College.

-Ground flaxseed, which is more easily digested than whole seeds, provide loads of nutrients, including selenium — 13 percent of the DV per 1-ounce serving — fiber and healthy fat.
+Ground flaxseed, which is more easily digested than whole seeds, provide loads of nutrients, including selenium — 7.2 micrograms or 13 percent of the DV per 1-ounce serving — fiber and healthy fat.

 Flax seeds have a mild nutty flavor that mixes well in yogurt, granola, oatmeal and smoothies.

 When it comes to plant-based sources of selenium, you can see your best bet is grains, nuts, seeds and mushrooms.
 But there are some vegetables that provide selenium, even if it's just a little bit.
-Per 1-cup serving, asparagus contains 6 percent of the DV for selenium.
+Per 1-cup serving, asparagus contains 3.1 micrograms or 6 percent of the DV for selenium.

-Asparagus also packs fiber, iron and is an excellent source of vitamin K.
+Asparagus also has fiber, iron and is an excellent source of vitamin K.

 - National Institutes of Health: "Selenium"